 Now peer behind the locked doors and find out what really happened on that dark and stormy night at Eastern Illinois University.
 The answers to all your questions about this famous story are just a click away!
 This is the most comprehensive account of the legend ever written.

 Click the link below to download it for free!
 Also, feel free to share this .pdf with your friends!

 Citations: if you wish to use any of this in a paper or presentation, cite it in the following way (Chicago style):

 Michael Kleen, The Legend of Pemberton Hall (Charleston: Black Oak Press, Illinois, 2008), page#.

-Posted on October 9, 2010, in Folklore and tagged Charleston, Eastern Illinois University, Folklore, Ghost, Ghost Hunters, ghost stories, Illinois, Pemberton Hall, The Roommate's Death.
+Posted on October 9, 2010, in Folklore and tagged Charleston, Eastern Illinois University, Folklore, Ghost, Ghost Stories, Illinois, Pemberton Hall, The Roommate's Death.
 Bookmark the permalink.
 1 Comment.